What Is Data-Driven Marketing & Why Is It Important?

 Step 3: Set Up Your Data Infrastructure

-You will need proper infrastructure for efficient data collection, management, and analysis.
+You will need proper infrastructure for efficient data collection and analysis.

-This may mean upgrading your existing systems and adding new pieces, like CRM platforms, analytics packages, and automation software
+This may mean upgrading your existing systems and adding new components, such as CRM platforms, analytics tools, and automation software.

-Ensuring a robust data infrastructure is a perfect foundation through which raw data can be translated into usable insights.
+Ensuring a robust data infrastructure is a solid foundation for turning raw data into usable insights.

-You must also consider scalability issues – your system needs to grow with your data.
+You must also consider scalability issues: your system needs to grow as your data grows.

 Step 4: Collect and Preprocess Your Data

-Active data collection could be done from various sources, such as analytics on your website, social media, email campaigns, or direct interaction with customers.
+Active data collection can come from various sources, such as website analytics, social media, email campaigns, or direct customer interactions.

 However, collecting is half the process.
 You need to clean and prepare the data.
-Inaccurate or inconsistent data leads to wrong inference.
+Inaccurate or inconsistent data leads to wrong inferences.
 Cleansing is a frequent process to maintain quality and accuracy.

 Step 5: Analyse and Interpret